oauth-entra-id/oauth-entra-id/packages/oauth-entra-id/README.md

   - `scopes` - The scopes you want to request from Microsoft Entra ID.
 For example: `["openid", "profile", "offline_access"]`.
   - `clientSecret` - The client secret of your Azure application.
 - `frontendUrl` - The frontend URL(s) of the application for redirection.
 It can be a single URL or an array of URLs.
 - `serverCallbackUrl` - The URL of your server's callback endpoint.
-This should match the redirect URI you set in Azure. for example: `http://localhost:3000/auth/callback`.
+This should match the redirect URI you set in Azure.
+For example: `http://localhost:3000/auth/callback`.
 - `secretKey` - A 32-character long secret key for encryption.
 This key is used to encrypt the cookies and should be kept secret.
 - `advanced` - Advanced configuration options:
   - `loginPrompt` - The login prompt type.
 It can be `"email" | "select-account" | "sso"` (default: `"sso"`).